otago-polytechnic-bit-courses/ID721001-mobile-application-development/04-data-passing/README.md

 # **Data Passing**
 ## Overview
 An `Intent` is a messaging object you can use to request an action from another app component.
 There are three fundamental use cases which intents communicate between components:
 - Starting an activity - an `Activity` represents a single screen in an application.
-You can start a new instance of an `Activity` by passing an `Intent` to `startActivity()`.
+You can start a new instance of an **activity** by passing an **intent** to `startActivity()`.
 - Starting a service - a `Service` performs operations in the background without a UI.
 With **API 21: Android 5.0 (Lollipop)** & later, you can start a service with `JobScheduler`.
 - Delivering a broadcast - a message that any application can receive.
 The system delivers various broadcasts for system events, i.e., when the system boots up or the device starts charging.
-You can deliver a broadcast to other applications by passing an `Intent` to `sendBroadcast()` or `sendOrderedBroadcast()`.
+You can deliver a broadcast to other applications by passing an **intent** to `sendBroadcast()` or `sendOrderedBroadcast()`.

 <img src="../tex/img/04-data-passing/readme/android-intents.png" width="500" height="200" />